will run on Fridays, beginning in 6 days.

 Oh, and fuck you, Megan.

 But no one wants to hear that.
-Everyone wants a villain: lefties want to hear that it was greedy bankers, or cold-hearted deregulators (or better yet, both!) who are entirely and 100% to blame; conservatives want to hear that it was poor people taking out loans they knew they couldn't pay off, and a pandering government that leaned on companies and the taxpayer to hand those irresponsible wretches free money.
+Everyone wants a villain: lefties want to hear that it was greedy bankers, or cold-hearted deregulators (or better yet, both!) who are entirely and 100% to blame; conservatives want to hear that it was poor people taking out loans they knew they couldn't pay off, and a pandering government that leaned on companies and the taxpayer to hand those irresponsible wretches free money."Nature is not a novelist."
+Neither is nature a commodities broker.
+Your point?
+I'd say the folk in actual control of the economy are likely more to blame for its poor performance of late than people with little money and less power, just maybe.
+You don't blame an army for a general's bad strategy.

 Nature is not a novelist.
 Reality does not come packaged in narrative form, and rarely gifts us with either true heroes, or true villains.